-Quebrada de Humahuaca, a natural valley corridor in northwestern Argentina, has been used over the past 10,000 years as a crucial passage for the transport of people and ideas from the high Andean lands to the plains.
-Its distinctive pre-Hispanic and pre-Incan settlements, along with their associated field systems, form a dramatic addition to the outstanding landscape.
+Quebrada de Humahuaca, a natural valley corridor in northwestern Argentina, has been used over the past 10,000 years as a passage for the transport of people and ideas from the high Andean lands to the plains.
+Its settlements and field systems form a dramatic addition to the outstanding landscape.

 Quebrada de Humahuaca, located in the Province of Jujuy, is a narrow and arid mountainous valley, flanked by the high plateau of the Puna and the eastern wooded areas.
 It is located in the northwesternmost portion of the Republic of Argentina and follows the line of a major cultural route, the Camino Inca, along the spectacular valley of the Rio Grande.
 From its source in the cold high desert plateau of the High Andean lands to its confluence with the Rio León, it forms a 155-km (96-mi) long, north-south striking natural corridor, where the Grande de Jujuy river flows.